noisecapella/edx-documentation/en_us/shared/subsections/open_response_assessments/OpenResponseAssessments.rst

 .. image:: ../../../../shared/building_and_running_chapters/Images/PA_QandRField.png
    :width: 500
-   :alt: Single ORA question and its corresponding blank response field
+   :alt: Single ORA question and its corresponding blank response field.

 When you write each question, you can include helpful information for your learners, such as what they can expect after they submit responses, or the